srfoster65/arg_init/readme.md

 When running code there is often a need to initialise arguments either directly from a passed in value, indirectly via an environment variable or a via default value.
 Argparse provides this functionality (or can be easily augmented to) already but has one major drawback; It does not work when the code is invoked as a library.

-The intention of arg_init is to provide a means, in application code, to initialise function arguments from either a parameter, environment variable of default value using a well defined priority system.
+The intention of arg_init is to provide a means, in application code, to initialise function arguments from either a argument, environment variable of default value using a well defined priority system.
 Because it is implemented in the  application, it will work for both use cases.

 If ArgumentParser is used to create a CLI for an application then default values should **not** be assigned in add_argument().
 This is to prevent different behaviours between launching as a CLI and an imported library.